On the little Weyl group of a real spherical space: Admissible points

 \end{Defi}

-In the remainder of this section we will prove the existence of adapted points.
-In the next section we will use the set elements $w\in\cN$ so that $\Ad(w)\fh_{\emptyset}$ occurs as a limit $\fh_{z,X}$ of $\fh_{z}$ for an admissible point $z$ to construct the little Weyl group.
+In the remainder of this section we will prove the existence of admissible points.
+In the next section we will use the set of elements $w\in\cN$ so that $\Ad(w)\fh_{\emptyset}$ occurs as a limit $\fh_{z,X}$ of $\fh_{z}$ for an admissible point $z$ to construct the little Weyl group.

 We begin with a few remarks.

 \begin{Rem} \, \begin{enumerate}[(a)] \item The set of admissible points is $L_{Q}$-stable. \item If $z$ is admissible and $v\in\cN$ is such that $Pv^{-1}\cdot z$ is open, then $v^{-1}\cdot z$ is adapted by Lemma \ref{Lemma z adapted implies vz adapted}.
 Moreover, if $X\in\fa$, then